SampsonM/Sweepsteaks/BE/README.md

 # Notes from last time....

+*This Folder includes the code for the BE app for Sweepstakes, to push changes you must be in the root app and to deply the changes you must cd into the BE folder and push to heroku.*

 ## Set up of Sweepstakes BE *to run* Locally

 To set up the env follow these steps: